automl/amltk/CONTRIBUTING.md

 happily merge these into the `main` branch and thank you for your open-source contributions!

+Good practice is to actually review your own PR after submitting it.
+You'll often find small issues such as doc strings or even small logical issues.
+In general, if you can't understand your own PR, it's likely we wont either.

 ##### Granting access to your fork
 If the PR requires larger structural changes or more discussion, there will likely be a few back-and-forth discussion points which we will